Bulking And Cutting For Women

 Everyone's bulking and cutting phase needs a different amount of time, when you have a competition ahead of you it’s advisable to work with a coach who can work this out with you, otherwise you risk not being stage ready when you need to be.

-Bulking and Cutting For Everyone Else
+Bulking And Cutting For Beginners

 Allow yourself a roughly estimated amount of time for each phase.
-Keep it simple, say something like 3-6 months bulking and then into a 2-4 month cut.
+Keep it simple, say something like 3-6 months bulking and then into a 3-6 month cut.
 Monitor your progress in both phases and pay attention to how your body responds.

 This is not a “one and done” process, so don’t be concerned if after a 4 month cut you’re still some way from your desired outcome.
 It is advisable at this point to go into a maintenance phase for some time, this will help you avoid quickly putting back all the fat you lost in your cut.
-You could try reverse dieting, or if you want a clear guide of how to manage the entire process, check out the Fat Loss Formula.

-After you have been in the maintenance phase for some time, you can start bulking again in preparation for your next cut.
+After you have been in your maintenance phase for some time, you can start bulking again in preparation for your next cut.
 The goal is to repeatedly make progress each time you complete this cycle.
-What progress are you making?
-You’re building more lean muscle which in turn helps you burn fat at a faster rate and build a strong and lean physique.

-Common Misconceptions About Bulking and Cutting For Women
+Common Misconceptions About Bulking And Cutting For Women

 You’ll get bulky